 War in 1991 destroyed Somalia’s infrastructure.
 The state has virtually ceased to exist.
 The drought resulted in famine and violent epidemics.
-By the fall of 1992, more than half of the population of Somalia, nearly 5 million people, were suffering from hunger and diseases, more than 300 thousand people died.
+By the fall of 1992, more than half of Somalia’s population, nearly 5 million people, were suffering from hunger and diseases, more than 300 thousand people died.
 Most of the dead were children.
 About 2 million refugees were forced to flee their homes, fleeing hunger, disease, and civil war.

-Despite the massive supply of food and medicine organized by the world community, the situation of Somali refugees did not change U.N.proved.
+Despite the massive supply of food and medicine organized by the world community, the Somali refugees’ situation did not change U.N.proved.
 UN humanitarian assistance often did not reach the target, being gathered in the hands of armed groups.

 James Nachtwey captured a scene of a woman waiting to be taken to a feeding center.
-The photo forced public support for the Red Cross and saved one and a half million people.
+The historical photos forced public support for the Red Cross and saved one and a half million people.
 Maybe the best thing in history that one photo can do.

 86. Starving Child and Vulture, Kevin Carter, 1993.

-The photo was made on March 25, 1993, by South African photographer Kevin Carter in Sudan, during a mass famine and became a classic photojournalism example.
-It made the author famous, but the fame was bitter: ) newspaper wrote: “A person who adjusts his lens just to take a good picture of a suffering child is like a predator, just another vulture.”
+On March 25, 1993, the photo was made by South African photographer Kevin Carter in Sudan, during a mass famine and became a classic photojournalism example.
+It made the author famous, but the fame was bitter: ) the newspaper wrote: “A person who adjusts his lens just to take a good picture of a suffering child is like a predator, just another vulture.”

-Behind the story, other photographers told about the fact that there were a lot of similar images, and by positioning the camera, the distance of 10 meters can be seen as 1.
+Behind the story, other photographers told the fact that there were many similar images, and by positioning the camera, the distance of 10 meters can be seen as 1.
 The child survived and died in 14 years after this history photo (from malarial fever).

-Carter won a Pulitzer for his picture, but the burden of the death he saw pushed him into depression and suicide.
+Carter won a Pulitzer for his historical photos, but the burden of the death he saw pushed him into depression and suicide.